abdoElHodaky/Mevnmultivendorecomm/README.md

 - vuejs - vue-router - vee-validate - primevue - vueuse - yup
 - expressjs - handlebars - mongoose - swagger-ui-express
 ## Latest Update
+- (server) Create productImage model and products/images api endpoints to get-all/upload/update/delete an image of a product.
 - (client) Authed users can do full CRUD and browse their products collection through an infinite scroll list.
 - (server) Full CRUD for the products owned by authed user and protect all routes by Auth middleware.
 - (server) Create 1 to Many relation between User and Product models.